pmurphy26/pmurphy26/README.md

 My name is Peter Murphy.
-I am a sophomore at Virginia Tech pursuing a bachelors in computer science.
+I am a junior at Virginia Tech pursuing a bachelors in computer science.
 My email is pmurphy26@vt.edu.